What types of nuts are safe for dogs?

 In fact, certain types of nuts can cause toxic poisoning, an upset stomach or an obstruction in your dog’s gastrointestinal tract which can lead to the need for life-saving surgery.

-Here’s a breakdown of what nuts are good, bad, and toxic for your dogs.
+Here’s a breakdown of what nuts are safe, bad, and toxic for your dogs.
 Keep reading for further details!

 Nuts That Are Safe for Dogs: